San Antonio Caput Succedaneum Lawyer

 • C-sections

-Potential Complications of Caput Succedaneum
+Caput Succedaneum Complications

-• Jaundice: Swelling of the child’s head can lead to excess bilirubin in the bloodstream which can lead to jaundice.
-Babies with this condition can have a yellow-ish tint to their skin and eyes.
+Swelling of the child’s head can lead to excess bilirubin in the bloodstream, which can lead to jaundice.
+Babies with this condition can have a yellowish tint to their skin and eyes.
 Jaundice can be easily treated with light therapy.
-Untreated jaundice in babies can lead to a condition called kernicterus which is a type of brain damage due to excess bilirubin in the baby’s blood.
-Kernicterus can lead to athetoid cerebral palsy and potential hearing loss.
+Untreated jaundice in babies can lead to kernicterus, a type of brain damage due to excess bilirubin in the baby’s blood.

 Caput Succedaneum Treatment

 The vast majority of babies with caput succedaneum need very little medical intervention in order to heal.
-There is no need to drain the fluid under the scalp, because that would just lead to a dangerous infection.
+There is no need to drain the fluid under the scalp because that would just lead to a dangerous infection.
 The baby may need light therapy if they develop jaundice due to their scalp swelling.
 As previously stated, untreated jaundice can potentially lead to athetoid cerebral palsy without proper medical care.
 But the chances of this happening are very slim.

 Can I Sue for Caput Succedaneum?

 Most caput succedaneum cases are considered minor birth injuries that need very little medical intervention.
-Medical professionals can do everything right during the birthing process and a baby could still come out with scalp swelling.
+Medical professionals can do everything right during the birthing process, and a baby could still come out with scalp swelling.

 However, if your baby’s case of caput succedaneum was caused by medical malpractice – such as unnecessarily using forceps or vacuum extraction – then you may have grounds to file a birth injury lawsuit.
-Or if your baby developed a severe case of jaundice caused by caput succedaneum and they didn’t receive proper medical treatment which led to other complications like athetoid cerebral palsy, you could sue for medical negligence as well.
+Or if your baby developed a severe case of jaundice caused by caput succedaneum and they didn’t receive proper medical treatment, which led to other complications like athetoid cerebral palsy, you could sue for medical negligence as well.

 San Antonio birth injury lawyers at Janicek Law can listen to your story, analyze the details of your case, and help you decide whether you have grounds to sue for medical malpractice.